Monday, 15 October 2018

 It occurs to me that this can easily mean something other than the anti-Stan brigade say it does.
 Consider: "We have a new character in the works..."
 Who does he mean by 'we' - Stan and Steve, or MARVEL COMICS itself?
 If the former, this suggests that Stan was involved in the idea.
 "The first story is nothing great, but perhaps we can make something of him -- 'twas Steve's idea..."
 What was Steve's idea?
 Seems to me that this could well apply to the 'nothing great first story', not necessarily the character himself (otherwise wouldn't Stan have said "he was Steve's idea"?).
 But what about Steve's own account of events?
 I'm glad you asked.

 "On my own, I brought in a five-page, pencilled story, with a page/panel script..." writes Steve in one of his much later essays.
-Assuming Steve's recollection is accurate, this does not preclude Stan - who was the commissioning editor remember - asking Steve to do a story about a 'magician'.
+Assuming Steve's recollection is accurate, this does not rule out Stan - who was the commissioning editor remember - asking Steve to do a story about a 'magician'.
 Steve, therefore, may merely have meant that Stan left the story up to him and had no direct input into the plot.
 However, even if Stan didn't request such a strip, Strange followed in the wake of Dr. DROOM, a similar character (at least in the beginning, before he was turned into a mere hypnotist), whose debut Steve had inked and could well have been influenced by, subconsciously or otherwise.

 What's important to remember however, whatever view you take, is that creator status in comicbooks is usually defined by the printed product, the comic itself.
 JERRY SIEGEL came up with the idea for SUPERMAN, but JOE SHUSTER gave him substance, based on Jerry's description.
 BOB KANE came up with the idea for BATMAN, but it took BILL FINGER to refine the concept and add much that made the character popular.
 (Though it was decades before his contribution was publicly acknowledged.)
 Jack Kirby originated a guy on a surfboard, but it was Stan Lee who gave the SILVER SURFER his back-story and motivation with which the comic-reading community are so familiar.